mmussmann/web-design-system/docs/Component documentation/Cards/generic-cards.md

 ```html
 {{render '@generic-card-media'}}
 ```

+### Generic Media Card
+Generic Media Cards have two different options, the first option is the default Generic Media card.
+The second option displays the media type of the generic card.

 #### Generic Media Card With Media Types
 Below we have an example of the Generic Media Card with a floating icon to display the media card type